 In Indonesia, nominee agreements are used by foreign investors when registering a foreign liability company, known as PT PMA, mainly.

-A nominee shareholder can be a legal entity or an individual, who is an Indonesian and unrelated to the foreign company or individual.
+A professional shareholder can be a legal entity or an individual, who is an Indonesian and unrelated to the foreign company or individual.
 However, we strongly do not recommend to use individuals whether they are relatives, friends or business partners.

 According to the Negative Investment List, Indonesia has partially or fully closed business sectors for foreign investments.